tourhunter-com/help-tourhunter-com/_articles-en/how_to_restore_a_password.md

 ### **Step 1**

-Click on the “Log in” button at the right top of the website.
+Click on the “Log in” button at the header of the website.

 ### **Step 2**